What is Direct Marketing?

 If you can create a campaign that converts, they offer a great platform for scaling that ad-set.

-Additionally, there’s always a chance that a post will go viral, giving you massive exposure across the board.
+Additionally, there’s always a chance your post will go viral, giving you massive exposure across the board.

 If you’re going to play on this playground, just remember that the rules can change, the channels can eat up your budget, and you don’t own the platform (i.e. they can shut you down anytime they want).

 I’ve also found you’re going to need much more marketing dollars to get something to convert.